 The scarring caused by infection may cause part or total blockage of your colon.
 When this happens, your colon is unable to move bowel contents normally.
-When the obstruction totally blocks your colon, emergency surgery is needed.
+When the obstruction totally blocks your colon, you will need emergency surgery.
 Partial blockage is not an emergency, so the surgery to correct it can be planned.